hemanthk701/HR_Analytics/README.md

 *Objective*
 In this project based on employee data we predict whether that individual would get promoted or not.
 This can be used by the company to promote a employee or not.
 An R-Shiny UI was built for this project

+*Data Description*
+- The HR analytics dataset is divided into train and test data
+- Train data consists of 54808 rows and 14 features.
+- Test data consists of 23490 rows and 14 features.
+- The dataset contains 6 numerical features and 8 categorical features.
+- Data includes the features such as employee_id, department, education, awards_won, age, gender etc.

 *Modelling*
 Run the Modelling.R file to get model for our prediction.
 Using Modelling.R file we dump two R files Data.rds and rf.rds which is then used in server.R to predict whether employee would get promoted or not.
 We are using random forest classifier model to classify.